BedrockStreaming/RedisMock/README.md

 **ZREMRANGEBYSCORE** *key* *min* *max*           | Remove all members in a sorted set within the given scores **ZREM** *key* *member*                          | Remove one membner from a sorted set

+It also mocks PIPELINE and EXECUTE functions but without any transaction behaviors, they just make the API fluent.

 ## Tests

 ```shell